All Episodes

 And just like I don't like his relationship with Mueller or Comey.

-You know, the rank and file are disgusted over this because this taints them, and they do a good job every day.
+You know, the rank and file are disgusted over this because this taints them.

-And these tactics would never be acceptable if they did it and they know it and they tell me every day.
+And these tactics would never be acceptable if they did it.

-One of the only reasons we're getting to the truth in all of this Is because of rank and file FBI and intelligence officials.
+One of the only reasons we're getting to the truth in all of this is because of rank and file FBI and intelligence officials.

 There are good people that are literally exposing their bosses every day.